arschilke/Alexa-HealthCoach/README.md

 3. Connect AWS Lambda code (.js) to the Skill Developer
 4. Test!

-## Plans for the Future
--To display the user’s health data based on exercise, food intake, and medicine. provide this data using graphs
--To program a unique and special curated music playlist geared toward health and fitness, different from the one Alexa can already do

 ## Accomplishments that we're proud of
 Our alexa skill exists!!!